SpongePowered/VanillaGradle/README.md

 }
 ```

-Within IntelliJ IDEA, this will generate run configurations named `runClient` and `runServer`
+Within IntelliJ IDEA and Eclipse, this will generate run configurations named `runClient` and `runServer`

 To have browsable sources in-IDE, run `./gradlew decompile`